New blood test differentiates neurodegeneration in Alzheimer’s disease from other dementias

 Ten years ago, the National Institutes on Aging and the Alzheimer’s Association of the USA proposed a framework to identify and stage the progress of Alzheimer’s disease using biological evidence.
 This framework, referred to as the AT(N) model, focuses on biomarkers of amyloid (A), tau (T), and neurodegeneration (N), and it has been authenticated using cerebrospinal fluid (CSF) and neuroimaging biomarkers.
 The CSF AT(N) markers include amyloid-beta (Aβ42/40), phosphorylated-tau (p-tau), and total tau.

 Quick and accessible blood test

 However, it has not been possible to fully implement the AT(N) system using blood biomarkers.
-This is because an N marker that shows specificity to Alzheimer pathophysiology is lacking.
-Plasma BD-tau allows to complete the AT(N) scheme in blood as a true neurodegeneration marker that is specific to Alzheimer-type pathology.
+This is because an N marker that shows specificity to Alzheimer's pathophysiology is lacking.
+Plasma BD-tau allows to completion of the AT(N) scheme in blood as a true neurodegeneration marker that is specific to Alzheimer-type pathology.

 From a research perspective, BD-tau will be useful to understand neurodegenerative processes in Alzheimer’s disease and how these differ from those in other dementias.
 From a clinical perspective, BD-tau could easily be implemented as a quick and accessible blood test to diagnose and monitor disease progression in patients with AD.